 Stand-Down Order

-U.S. MILITARY OFFICERS DEBUNKED THE IDEA THAT A “STAND-DOWN ORDER” WAS ISSUED DURING THE BENGHAZI ATTACK
+U.S. MILITARY OFFICERS DEBUNKED THE CLAIMTHAT A “STAND-DOWN ORDER” WAS ISSUED DURING THE BENGHAZI ATTACK

 Associated Press: Military Officers Testified That There Were Was No “Stand-Down Order” That Prevented Them From Rescuing The Four Victims Of The Benghazi Attack.
 “Military officers testified that there was no ‘stand-down order’ that held back military assets that could have saved the U.S. ambassador and three other Americans killed at a diplomatic outpost and CIA annex in Benghazi, Libya.
 Their testimony undercut the contention of Republican lawmakers.”
 [Associated Press, 7/11/14]